Skip to main content

 • Signatures: isolating person, responsible person.

 Electrical isolation must be performed before any work on or near electrical equipment where there is a risk of contact with live parts.
 This includes maintenance, repair, testing, cleaning, painting, and any work within the exclusion zone of live electrical equipment.
 Isolation is also required before mechanical work on equipment that could be unexpectedly energised.
-A new isolation checklist should be completed for each isolation event - never rely on a previous isolation without re-verifying.
+A new isolation checklist should be completed for each isolation event; never rely on a previous isolation without re-verifying.
+If additional workers need to join the work, each person must apply their own lock and tag.
+The isolation must be re-verified if it has been left unattended or if there is any doubt about its integrity.
+Under AS/NZS 4836, only authorised and competent persons may perform electrical isolation.

 Frequently asked questions